yuanshunning/pickit-docs/docs/examples/build_a_showcase_demo_with_pattern.rst

 5. Happy picking!
 ~~~~~~~~~~~~~~~~~

-If you followed all steps above, you're ready building your Pick-it
+If you followed all steps above, you're ready building your Pickit
 product showcase using the Pattern detection engine.
 Happy picking!

 If you need any help with one of the steps above, please contact